happypeter/LGCB/book/linux_for_me.md

 ## I love arts, writing... and I love people
 I was not born to love programming.
-Like many people, I love beautiful things, love write something occasionally to share ideas with people.
+Like many people, I love beautiful things, love to write something occasionally to share ideas with people.
 By doing Linux, I should say I am quite satisfied on this point, I get a lot of chance to design some beautiful web pages, give speeches to help people and see their smiles...
 You will have a more balanced life in the world of Linux.

-## Linux vs Windows?
+## Linux vs Windows

 It is cool to become a Linux programmer, cause you have freedom.
 Without freedom, whoever can be happy?

-And In Microsoft world(and thus many of they fucking traditional big companies), it is not, I do not like the way they work.
+And In Microsoft world(and thus many of the fucking traditional big companies), it is not, I do not like the way they work.

-Check this:
+Check
 [How To Became A Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html), by _Eric Steven Raymond_.

-And if you love the ideas, I think Linux is for you.
+And if you love the ideas in it, I think Linux is for you.